Questions to Ask Employees About Their Performance Review

 Table of Contents

 People don’t like performance reviews any more than they like report cards in school.
 Considering how humans are wired, reviews are counterproductive unless the individual is getting only praise.
-As the boss, you need to ask your employees questions about their performance.

 The most effective way to measure past and plan for future employee performance is to involve them in the process by asking questions.
 Sit down together and collaboratively establish personal goals that support the company’s objectives.